Frequently Asked Questions

 Do I Need To See A Dentist Even If My Teeth Feel Fine?

 It’s very important to schedule regular cleanings here at Associates of Family Dentistry.
-Dr. Wall and Dr. Akin recommend seeing us twice a year.
+Dr. Wall and Dr. Maddox recommend seeing us twice a year.
 There are many problems with can exist without knowing.
 Not only can we identify problems before they become painful and expensive but we can also help to keep your smile looking fantastic.
 We know how important it is to feel comfortable with your smile.
 This is why we offer many treatments to help improve patient aesthetics.